-In communities where National Grid does not provide both electric and gas service, we will explore opportunities to collaborate with other utilities to engage a single implementation vendor who will coordinate leads, audits and savings between the gas and electric utilities.
+In communities where National Grid provides natural gas service, but not electric service, the Company will explore opportunities to collaborate with electric utilities to engage a single implementation vendor who will coordinate leads, audits and savings between the utilities.

 This program will offer energy efficiency incentives to both residential and commercial meters and will serve in-unit as well as common areas.
 Also, it will offer energy education and outreach campaigns to increase energy efficiency awareness of multifamily customers.